Application to become a patient

 for at least 6 months after being seen (for medico-ethical reasons)

-- seen by me at the Maternity Unit
+- seen by me as supervisor at another practice or at the Maternity Unit

 - who won't ask in writing